melonlay/mahjong-AI-example/README_en.md

 [查看中文版 (View Chinese Version)](README.md)

-# Mahjong Tile AI Clustering Tool
+# Mahjong Tile AI Image Analysis Tool (Clustering & Classification)

 ## Important Disclaimer

-**This project serves solely as a technical demonstration and educational resource, explaining the process of training an AI model for Mahjong tile clustering.
+**This project serves solely as a technical demonstration and educational resource, explaining the process of training AI models for Mahjong tile image analysis (including clustering and classification).
 The project itself does not provide any pre-trained model weights (`.pth` files) or a ready-to-use Mahjong AI application.
 Users need to collect their own data and complete the model training steps.
-Furthermore, please note that the methods described in this document are not the only way to achieve Mahjong tile clustering; various different techniques and strategies can accomplish similar goals.**
+Furthermore, please note that the methods described in this document are not the only way to achieve Mahjong tile image analysis; various different techniques and strategies can accomplish similar goals.**

 ## Project Goal

-This tool uses AI technology to automatically perform unsupervised clustering on captured Mahjong tile images.
-The goal is to start from scratch, collect data, train a model, and ultimately classify unknown Mahjong tile images (from the `capture/` directory) into different clusters within the `clustered_tiles/` directory.
+This tool aims to demonstrate using AI technology for automatic analysis of captured Mahjong tile images, including using unsupervised **clustering** to assist data organization and training **classification** models to identify tiles.
+The goal is to start from scratch, collect data, train models, and ultimately classify unknown Mahjong tile images (from the `capture/` directory) into different clusters and use trained classifiers for precise identification and organization.
 The project targets three-player Mahjong, aiming to classify tiles into 29 categories.

 ## Project Structure